How often can you refinance your home?

 Perhaps you paid off some major debt, which shot your credit score to new heights.

 Whenever you refinance, you hit “reset” on the length of time you will be paying your mortgage and interest.
-For example, if you are five years into paying off your current 30-year mortgage and you refinance to a new 30-year term, you are essentially adding five more years of payments.
+For example, if you are five years into paying off your current 30-year mortgage and you refinance to a new 30-year term, you’re essentially adding five more years of payments to your debt timeline.

-Get started with Better Mortgage to find out how much money you can start saving.
+Get started to find out how much money you can save by refinancing.